SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ## creating history

-reconstruction is the process of establishing languemes of an unattested ancestor languages.
+»⟮reconstruction⟯« is the process of ⟮establishing languemes⟯ of an ⟮unattested⟯ ⟮ancestor language⟯.
-The comparative method and internal reconstruction are two methods for reconstruction.
+The ⟮＿comparative method＿⟯ and ⟮c_;＿internal reconstruction＿⟯ are the two main methods for ⟮＿reconstruction＿⟯.
-Often, the comparative method and internal reconstruction are combined.
+Often, ⟮＿the comparative method＿⟯ and ⟮＿internal reconstruction＿⟯ are ⟮combined⟯.
-* marks a form that is reconstructed.
+⟮* as a prefix⟯ marks a langueme that is ⟮reconstructed⟯.

 ### internal reconstruction

-Internal reconstruction uses features within a single language for reconstruction.
+»⟮Internal reconstruction⟯« ⟮uses features within a single languoid⟯ for ⟮＿reconstruction＿⟯.
-A language reconstructed using internal reconstruction gets the prefix pre-.
+A languoid reconstructed using ⟮＿internal reconstruction＿⟯ gets the prefix ⟮pre-⟯.

 ### the comparative method

-The comparative method uses comparisons of languemes between multiple languages with common descent for reconstruction.
+»⟮The comparative method⟯« uses ⟮comparisons of languemes⟯ ⟮between multiple languoids⟯ ⟮with common descent⟯ for ⟮＿reconstruction＿⟯.
-A language reconstructed using the comparative memory gets the prefix proto-.
+A languoid reconstructed using ⟮＿the comparative memory＿⟯ gets the prefix ⟮proto-⟯.

 #### comparative linguistics

-Comparative linguistics is the branch of historical linguistics concerned with using the comparative method.
+»⟮Comparative linguistics⟯« is the branch of ⟮＿historical linguistics＿⟯ concerned with ⟮using the ＿comparative method＿⟯.

 ## language relatedness